 Kelmscott Manor was the Cotswold retreat of William Morris and his family, friends and colleagues.
 When Morris first saw the Manor in 1871, he was delighted by this 'loveliest haunt of ancient peace'; he signed a joint lease for the property with his friend and colleague Dante Gabriel Rossetti, the Pre-Raphaelite artist.

-We're open to visitors!
-Visit us every Wednesday and Saturday, April through October (last open day for 2014 is 29 October), 11.00am to 5.00pm.
+In 2015, you can visit us every Wednesday and Saturday, April through October, 11.00am to 5.00pm.
 In addition to visiting the Manor house and gardens, you can explore our licensed Tea Room and lovely gift shop.
 You can download our beautiful map to help you find your way around.

 What's on at Kelmscott Manor

 We'll be undertaking conservation and development projects during our closed season.
 But come April, we're sure to have great things planned for our visitors!
 Stay tuned for more and check the 'What's On' page before you visit in the spring.

 'A Heaven on Earth...'